tomas-fryza/vhdl-course/Labs/01-gates/README.md

 ## Lab assignment

 1. Verification of Boolean postulates.
-Submit: VHDL code (`design.vhd`), time waveforms screenshot, link to your playground.
+Submit: VHDL code (`design.vhd`), screenshot with time waveforms, link to your playground.
 2. Verification of Distributive laws.
-Submit: VHDL code (`design.vhd`), time waveforms screenshot, link to your playground.
+Submit: VHDL code (`design.vhd`), screenshot with time waveforms, link to your playground.

 The deadline for submitting the assignment is before the start of the next laboratory exercise.
 Use BUT e-learning web page and submit a single PDF file.